How to Build the Virtual Cell with Artificial Intelligence: Priorities and Opportunities: Main

 \section{Main}

 The cell, the fundamental unit of life, is a wondrously intricate entity with properties and behaviors that challenge the limits of physical and computational modeling.
 Every cell is a dynamic and adaptive system in which complex behavior emerges from a myriad of molecular interactions.
-Some aspects are remarkably robust to perturbations ---including elimination of genes or their replacement with homologs from different species--- and others are sensitive to even seemingly minor disruptions, such as a point mutation or an external factor that tip cells into dysfunction and disease.
+Some aspects are remarkably robust to perturbations, such as the elimination of genes or their replacement with homologs from different species.
+Other aspects are sensitive to even seemingly minor disruptions, such as a point mutation or an external factor that tip cells into dysfunction and disease.

 To understand a cell's function, scientists have attempted to construct \emph{virtual cell} models to simulate, predict and steer cell behavior \citep{slepchenko2003quantitative, johnson2023building, marx_2023, goldberg2018emerging, georgouli2023multi, marucci_2020}.
 Building on this vision, we use the term \emph{virtual cell} to define a computational model that simulates the biological functions and interactions of a cell.
 Existing cell models are often rule-based and combine assumptions about the underlying biological mechanisms with parameters fit from observational data.
 They generally rely on explicitly-defined mathematical or computational approaches, such as differential equations \citep{alon2019introduction, lauffenburger1996receptors, karr2012whole, mangan2003structure, sachs2005causal}, stochastic simulations \citep{zopf2013cell, eling2019challenges, to2010noise} or agent-based models \citep{hellweger2016advancing, gorochowski2016agent}.
 They vary in complexity and cover different defined aspects of cell biology such as transcription \citep{woodcock_2013} and translation \citep{thiele_2009}, cytoskeletal driven cell behavior \citep{odell_2008, popov_2016}, biochemical networks \citep{burke_2020} or metabolic flux \citep{li_2023, fang_2020}.
 The first whole-cell model was developed in 2012, representing all 482 genes and molecular functions known for an organism; the bacteria \emph{Mycobacterium genitalium} \citep{karr2012whole}.
 Since this pioneering work, genome-wide models have been developed to represent other bacterial organisms, including \emph{Escherichia coli} \citep{fang_2020, karr2012whole, stevens_2023, maritan_2022, ahnhorst_2022}.